About Us

 What does the Global Fund for Forgotten People do?

 The Fund raises money from private donors and charitable foundations, and uses these funds to support projects that benefit the most disadvantaged in society.
 To date we have made over 500 grants in support of Forgotten People.
-Find out more about the projects we fund and how eligible organisations can apply for a grant.
+Find out more about the projects we fund.

 The Fund promotes best practice and knowledge-sharing between Order of Malta projects around the world, and raises awareness of the challenges facing poor and marginalised communities.
 We provide funding to develop new projects, and we support existing projects to increase their scale and access other sources of funding.